-Seven of our eight director nominees, consisting of Richard A. Beck, Celeste A. Clark, Dean Hollis, Shervin J. Korangy, Michael B. Sims, Glenn W. Welling and Dawn M. Zier, are "independent directors" as defined in the listing standards of the Nasdaq Global Select Market ("Nasdaq").
+Seven of our eight director nominees, consisting of Richard A. Beck, Celeste A. Clark, Dean Hollis, Shervin J. Korangy, Michael B. Sims, Glenn W. Welling and Dawn M. Zier, are "independent directors" as defined in the listing rules of The Nasdaq Stock Market LLC ("Nasdaq").
 Mark L. Schiller was determined not to be independent because he is our President and CEO.